ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

     note left of inbox
       Source of truth:
       - State set by UCS
-      - Transitions driven by InterrogationReport published by FIS end note
+      - Transitions driven by InterrogationSuccess/InterrogationFailure published by FIS end note
 ```